konveyor/konveyor.github.io/content/Forklift/InstallingForklift/prereqs.md

 > **Note:**
 The VDDK init image path is required to add a VMware source provider:

-1. Download the VMware Virtual Disk Development Kit (VDDK)
+1. Download the VMware Virtual Disk Development Kit (VDDK).
 2. Build a VDDK image.
 3. Push the VDDK image to the image registry.